Blog post: AI-first biology

 Without further ado, I'd like to share the slides from my talk today to encourage discussion around the topic.
 If you're working on translational research and would like to discuss building an AI-first life science company, do reach out.

-In this post, I explain why biology is experiencing its "AI moment".
+From my vantage point as an investor in AI-first technology and life science companies with Air Street Capital, I will use this post to explain why biology is experiencing its "AI moment".
 That is to say, many areas of biology, and in particular, imaging, are being significantly transformed by the use of AI.
 I walk through several examples of AI-first imaging analysis in biology through the lens of technical developments in computer vision.
 Finally, I make the case for building full-stack solutions in biology using the pharmaceutical industry as an example.
 I present an analogy for reasoning about where value accrues in AI-first biology.
 Hint: the money is in owning the full-stack.
 Drop me a tweet with any feedback an/or critique.

 Biology is experiencing its "AI moment"